Cryptomessaging is a decentralized instant messaging system.

 The following diagram is a simplified view of the different Cryptomessaging services and clients and how they interact:

 - iOS and Android apps provide the messaging interface to the person.

-- Keyrings provide storage for people's public and private keys.
+- Keyrings store people's public and private keys.
 These keyrings may exist on the client device, may be backed up by cloud offerings, or may be stored securely in remote servers.

 - Apple Push Service is the Apple Push Notification service.